eonil/CocoaProgrammaticHowtoCollection/README.md

 Hoon H.

 This shows how to create a Cocoa GUI app using only program code with no Interface Builder / Storyoard stuffs.
-Apple sample codes are great, but in many cases it lacks programmatic-only way.
+Apple sample codes are great, but in many cases it lacks programmatic-only way and overly complex.

 It's arguable that which one of IB-ful or IB-less strategy is better.
 But it's also clear that the IB sometimes doesn't fit to, work on or serve well some situations.
 This how-to examples are written for